rutvax/p4big_data_bandits/README.md

 -	Then open EL_price_predictor_index.html in a Live Server.

 Machine Learning

 I made four attempts to optimize my simple machine learning model, before selecting the best approach of the four so I could move on to build the price predictor.
+I chose to save the first Keras neural network model as a .h5 file, as it had the highest R-squared value of the four models.
+In a real work scenario (and with more time), I would have utilized Andrea’s random forest regressor model, since it produced a much better R-squared value.

 Linear Regression Model: Using the cleaned data from Google Colab, specifically with the top 25 amenities columns, I started with a linear regression, specifically because I wanted to train a model based on price against many other factors.
 We found the R-squared value (which ideally should be above 0.8) to be 0.45 - not great.

 Neural Network Keras Model: Wanting and needing to try a different approach, I moved on to TensorFlow and a neural network deep learning model.
 I tried three approaches to get the R-squared value above 0.8, but ultimately I had to settle for the approach that brought me closest but was still below 0.8.

 Attempt #1 - My first neural network approach was to use five Keras layers, all relu, and 100 epochs.
 The resulting R-squared value was 0.54, which was better than the linear regression's output of 0.45, but still not ideal.

 Attempt #2 - My second attempt included using eight layers, all still relu, and 150 epochs.
 Unfortunately, I think I overtrained the model, since the R-squared value declined back down to 0.47.

 Attempt #3 - In my third attempt I went back to 5 layers and 100 epochs, but incorporated tanh into three of those layers.
 But unfortunately, I only got to a 0.50 R-squared value.
-Final choice - I chose to save the first neural network model as a .h5 file, as it had the highest R-squared value of the four models.
-In a real work scenario (and with more time), I would have utilized Andrea’s random forest regressor model, since it produced a much better R-squared value.

 ## Andrea Paredes - ML Model Implementation and Optimization:
 Using clean merged data I selected 4 features that I believed would be the most relevant to train my model.
 After encoding and making sure all columns formats were correct, I started experimenting and got bad results from initial models, with 0.13 R-squared score.